dawidlinek123/Market-Simulation-Table/README.md

 There you define all simulations.
 There you can add properties and table data.

 ## Only one html file
-If you don`t want to use php files, you can used exported html file.
+If you dont want to use php files, you can used exported html file.
-This file is in main folder and it`s name is static.html
+This file is in main folder and its name is static.html